Category

 icon-travel-safety

 Planning for every kind of emergency is not as time-consuming as you might assume.
 You can have a comprehensive all-hazards emergency response plan for your business in just a few steps.
-You can also find more resources at Ready.gov on emergency planning for private sector businesses.
+You can also find more resources at Ready.gov on emergency planning for private-sector businesses.

 Before you begin your all-hazards planning, gather all relevant stakeholders.
 An effective risk analysis leads to a thorough understanding of all the different types of hazards you might face.
 Mobilize anyone who could be helpful in creating a plan or has significant sway in business decision-making.
 Then you can move forward with the planning process.

-1. Identify and assess threats
+1. Identify, assess, and analyze threats

 The first step is identifying all potential hazards and their impacts with a business threat assessment.
-Of course, risks and impacts will vary from location to location and company to company, but here are the most common events that require activation of an emergency plan:
+Of course, risks and impacts will vary from location to location and company to company, but here are some of the most common events that require activation of an emergency plan:

 Resource-2025-Threat-Outlook